 Outcomes: A manuscript describing the process and results of this survey is under review (in first revision) for publication in Journal of Dairy Science.
 The results provide a data set that we used to identify farms for the subsequent studies.

 Discussion points: We have learned about the frequency of types of housing in the state and were particularly surprised by the number of herds (15%) using more than one type of facility and bedding material for lactating cows.
 We hypothesize these multi-housing type farms are in or have been in some transition that creates a need for multiple housing types, e.g. growing herd size or transition from an older facility to a new facility type.
-Based on our review of the literature and our results of this survey we see a number of opportunities for research on future needs and trends related to housing organic dairy cattle, particularly related to animal well-being and consumer perception of dairy production systems.
+Based on our review of the literature and our results of this survey, we see a number of opportunities for research on future needs and trends related to housing organic dairy cattle, particularly related to animal well-being and consumer perception of dairy production systems.

 Objective 1b – Cross-sectional survey – “40-herd study” – management practices and outcomes

-In winter 2019, we initiated this study and were able to complete interviews and sample collection on 21 farms, including:
+In Winter 2019, we initiated this study and were able to complete interviews and sample collection on 21 farms, including:

 10 tiestall herds bedding with wood products,